Guidelines and Resources

 - I will follow the Best Practices as outlined in the Guidelines for Alumni Admission Ambassadors.

 Providence College adheres to the Best Practices for Alumni Admission Programs that are outlined by the IVY+ Group and through the affiliation with Northeastern Coordinators of Alumni Admission Programs (NECAAP).
 These Best Practices correspond directly with the Guidelines set forth by the National Association for College Admission Counseling.

 All training materials for the Providence College Alumni Admission Ambassador program are in compliance with these ethical guidelines and professional standards.
 As always, we stress the importance of review all training materials, information, brochures, and confirmation emails.

 Before the College Fair

 Explore the PC website to view a list of campus resources, academic information, and news.
 The Student Profile also provides helpful statistics and information about the College and the students we select.
 All volunteers must also review the College Fair Training presentation.

 You will be mailed a box of publications and supplies prior to the college fair you are scheduled to attend.
-Please be sure to review the materials mailed to you as well as the Alumni Admission Ambassador Information Packet.
-The box of materials will include:
+Please be sure to review the materials mailed to you.
+In addition to an information packet, the box of materials will include: